They say parenting never ends. I suppose that’s true, but as one who’s approaching the offramp, I can already tell the scenery’s about to change.

 My own memories reignite as I ponder the similarities and differences between my kids’ high school- and early college years and my own.

 For sure, it’s not all glowing sunsets and neatly-closed loops.
 Saying goodbye to my son on a college campus thousands of miles away was one of the hardest things I’ve ever done.
 I find my gaze catching on the curve of my daughter’s cheekbone, not wanting to look away.

 The background noise of our family life grows fainter.

 I listen more closely now, aware of the silences, alert to new rhythms.

 Tick, tick, tick goes the signal as I make my way toward the exit.

-There’s nothing like blogging.
 Writing this post felt setting off on an adventure and coming home at the same time.
-If you’d like an occasional update when I post new stuff, sign up for my newsletter below.
+I hope you’ll stick around.
+For a monthly-ish update when I post new stuff, sign up for my newsletter below.